vkakerbeck/tbp.monty/docs/contributing/guides-for-maintainers/triage.md

 ## Commit History

 Pull Request branches from a recent `main` commit.

+Pull Request does not depend on another unmerged Pull Request.

+> [!NOTE]
+> Pull Requests that depend on unmerged Pull Requests add unnecessary complexity to the review process: **Maintainers** must track the status of multiple Pull Requests and re-review them if the dependent Pull Request is updated.
+Such dependency is much easier for the Pull Request author to track and to submit the Pull Request after all dependent code is already merged to `main`.

 It is OK if the commit history is messy.
 It will be "squashed" when merged.